ApiLogicServer/Docs/docs/DevOps-Container-Configuration.md

 #### Docker

 You can use Docker compose files or env files to configure your project.
-There is an example in the default project - [click here](https://github.com/ApiLogicServer/demo/blob/main/devops/docker-image/run_image.sh){:target="_blank" rel="noopener"}.
+There is an example in the default project - [click here to see run-image.sh](https://github.com/ApiLogicServer/demo/tree/main/devops/docker-image){:target="_blank" rel="noopener"}.

 [^1]:
     Several changes were made as of release 9.01.17.
 It is available as preview; [click here](../#preview-version){:target="_blank" rel="noopener"}